snaky666/barber-/replit.md

-# Salon de Coiffure - Système de Réservation
+# ⵎⵓⵃⵎⵎⴷ barber shop - Système de Réservation

 ## Overview
-This project is a professional hair salon booking management system designed with a modern user interface and interactive 3D background animations.
+This project is a professional hair salon booking management system designed with a modern user interface.
 It provides a public booking interface, a client list view, an announcements page, and a comprehensive admin panel.
 The system is designed for a single-salon operation, focusing on efficient appointment management, client-driven day selection, and a visually engaging user experience.
 The business vision is to offer a streamlined, visually appealing, and highly functional booking solution for hair salons, enhancing both client interaction and administrative efficiency.

 ## Recent Major Updates (October 2025)
+- **Brand Redesign** (October 14, 2025): Complete visual refresh with modern black & white gradient theme, new logo, updated branding to "ⵎⵓⵃⵎⵎⴷ barber shop"
 - **Replit Environment Setup** (October 13, 2025): Configured Python 3.11 server, workflow, and deployment settings
 - **Configurable Working Days**: Admin can now add, remove, and configure working days dynamically through the admin panel
 - **Per-Day Capacity Management**: Each working day can have its own capacity setting (1-20 clients)